stevenosloan/stevenosloan_html/source/articles/2012-10-14-run-php-on-rack.html.markdown

 date: 2012/10/14
 ---

 We can't *always* use the new shiny toys, and sometimes the new toys even need to play nice with the old dusty ones.
-This happens even more often (it seems) when using a ruby static site generator (be it [frank](https://github.com/blahed/frank), [middleman](http://middlemanapp.com/), [nesta](http://nestacms.com/), whatever), the intended purpose is to generate static .html files and deploy them to be served - but sometimes we need atleast a *little* bit of server side code to be run, like on comment forms, and PHP is the most ubiquitous/cheap tech to do that with.
+This happens even more often (it seems) when using a ruby static site generator (be it [frank](https://github.com/blahed/frank), [middleman](http://middlemanapp.com/), [nesta](http://nestacms.com/), whatever), the intended purpose is to generate static .html files and deploy them to be served via ngnix, apache, w/e - but sometimes we need at least a *little* bit of server side code to be run, like on contact forms, and PHP is the most ubiquitous/cheap tech to do that with.

-I'll walk through my process of getting PHP setup on [middleman](http://middlemanapp.com), so YMMV on other generators but the principles should be the same.
+I'll walk through my process of getting PHP to play nice with [middleman](http://middlemanapp.com), so YMMV on other generators but the principles should be the same.

 ## Setting things up